4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *tableName*, pass a name for the table.
 El nombre debe:

-* be unique in the sheet
+* ser único en la hoja
-* include at least 5 characters
+* incluir al menos 5 caracteres
 * no incluir espacios o empezar con un número

 In *source*, you can pass a property name of a [data context](#vp-set-data-context) to display its data in the table.
 Esto vincula la tabla al contexto de datos.
 When the data context is updated, the data displayed in the table is updated accordingly.
 The *source* property must contain a collection of objects and each element represents a row.